barchart/alerting-service-public/docs/content/sdk/lib-security-demo.md

 | --- | --- | --- |
 | userId | <code>String</code> | The identifier of the user to impersonate. |
 | alertSystem | <code>String</code> | The domain of the user who will be impersonated. |

->Returns a [Callbacks.JwtTokenGenerator](/content/sdk/lib-security?id=callbacksjwttokengenerator) function.
-The resulting function will generate a token allowing you to impersonate any user in the test environment.
-It will not work in the production environment.
-Instead, connection to the production environment requires you to sign your tokens with a private certificate (and provide Barchart the matching public certificate).

 * * *